 Side Effects and Cautions

-The most noticeable side effect with Opti-Men and most other multi-vitamin supplements for that matter is a really vivid, neon-yellow or green urine.
+The most noticeable side effect of Opti-Men and most other multi-vitamin supplements for that matter is a really vivid, neon-yellow or green urine.

 Don’t worry though because this is normal as your body flushes the B group vitamins it doesn’t require from your system.

-Opti-Men does contain a tiny amount of shellfish (raw oyster extract) so, if you have an allergy to shellfish or seafood in general, talk with your doctor before takin this supplement.
+Opti-Men does contain a tiny amount of shellfish (raw oyster extract) so, if you have an allergy to shellfish or seafood in general, talk with your doctor before taking this supplement.

 Packaging and Price

 Opti-Men comes in bottles of 90 or 180 for $31.99 and $51.99 respectively.
 So a 30 day supply works out at $1.06 per dose.
 Not the cheapest around, but weigh up the cost: ingredient ratio, and they beat a lot of their competitors’ hands down.

 As usual with any supplements, shop around for the best price.
 I found the 180 (60 days) pack for $24.48 at Bodybuilding.com which is pretty hard to beat.